enofex/naikan-model/README.md

 # The naikan-model module

-This module provides the model representation of the naikan application data along with utilities to assist in creating, validating, and parsing the model.
+This module provides the model representation of the Naikan application data along with utilities to assist in creating, validating, and parsing the [Naikan](https://github.com/enofex/naikan) model:

 Maven Usage
 -------------------